webpro/programming-principles/README.md

 - [Make It Work Make It Right Make It Fast](http://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast)
-- Don't optimize until you need to, and only after profiling you discover a bottleneck optimise that.
+- Don't optimize until you need to, and only after profiling you discover a bottleneck to optimise.

 Resources

 - [Program optimization](https://en.wikipedia.org/wiki/Program_optimization)
 - [Premature Optimization](http://wiki.c2.com/?PrematureOptimization)

-## Boy-Scout Rule
+## Boy Scout Rule

 The Boy Scouts of America have a simple rule that we can apply to our
 profession: "Leave the campground cleaner than you found it".
-The boy-scout rule states that we should always leave the code cleaner than we found it.
+The boy scout rule states that we should always leave the code cleaner than we found it.

 Why

 - When making changes to an existing codebase the code quality tends to degrade, accumulating technical debt.
-Following the boyscout rule, we should mind the quality with each commit.
+Following the boy scout rule, we should mind the quality with each commit.
 Technical debt is resisted by continuous refactoring, no matter how small.